 It’s also kinda important to note that the Apple Watch calculates the calorie burn differently for outdoor and indoor walk/run/cycle workouts.

 For indoor workouts, the device relies mainly on your heart rate readings for calorie estimates.
 For outdoor workouts, your Apple Watch works in conjunction with the GPS in your iPhone to calculate speed and distance.

-Keep in mind that enabling the Power Saving mode under My Watch > Workout > Power Saving Mode in the Apple Watch companion app on your iPhone will disable the heart rate sensor during long walking and running workouts.
+Keep in mind that enabling power saver mode under My Watch > Workout > Low Powe Mode in the Apple Watch companion app on your iPhone will disable the heart rate sensor during long walking and running workouts.
 As a result, your calorie burn estimates might not be as accurate.

 For more accurate Workout and Activity tracking when your iPhone is unavailable, Apple recommends calibrating the Apple Watch until it learns about your stride.